Danielo814/Danielo814.github.io/README.md

 [Temperature Converter](http://danielojeda.com/converter) - This is a temperature converter I created in javascript, it converts from celcius to fahrenheit, or from fahrenheit to celcius.
 It will convert automatically once it detects an 'f' for fahrenheit or a 'c' for celcius in the input box.

+[Reminders](http://danielojeda.com/reminders) - A javascript reminders app that creates a list of elements that are incomplete tasks for a user.
+User has the option to select and deselect elements to denote whether or not an item has been completed.